ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 access this API, including a URI to access as well as a special access token to use during the requests, called the _continuation access token_.

+All requests to the continuation API are protected by a bound continuation access token.
-The continuation access token is bound to the same key and method the client instance used to make the initial request.
+The continuation access token is bound to the same key and method the client instance used to make the initial request (or its most recent rotation).
 As a consequence, when the client instance makes any calls to the continuation URI, the client instance MUST present the continuation access token as described in {{use-access-token}} and present proof of the client instance's key (or its most recent rotation) by signing the request as described in {{binding-keys}}.
-The AS MUST validate all keys presented by the client instance or referenced in an ongoing request for each call within that request.
+The AS MUST validate the signature and ensure that it is bound to the appropriate key for the contination access token.

 Access tokens other than the continuation access tokens MUST NOT be usable for continuation requests.
+Conversely, continuation access tokens MUST NOT be usable to make authorized requests to RS's, even if co-located within the AS.

 For example, here the client instance makes a POST request to a unique URI and signs the request with HTTP Message Signatures: